Linear induction motor: Uses

 The world's first commercial automated maglev system was a low-speed maglev shuttle that ran from the airport terminal of Birmingham Airport to the nearby Birmingham International railway station between 1984–1995.
 The length of the track was 600 m, and trains "flew" at an altitude of 15 mm, levitated by electromagnets, and propelled with linear induction motors.
 It was in operation for nearly eleven years, but obsolescence problems with the electronic systems made it unreliable in its later years.
 One of the original cars is now on display at Railworld in Peterborough, together with the RTV31 hover train vehicle.

 However, linear motors have been used independently of magnetic levitation, such as Tokyo's Toei Ōedo Line.
-The Bombardier Innovia Metro is an example of an automated system that utilizes LIM propulsion.
+The Bombardier Innovia Metro is an example of an automated system that utilizes LIM propulsion, most notably in Vancouver's SkyTrain system and Toronto's former Scarborough RT, both in Canada.
 The longest rapid transit system employing such technology is the Guangzhou Metro, with approximately 130 km of route using LIM propelled subway trains along Line 4, Line 5 and Line 6.
 They are also used by the Tomorrowland Transit Authority PeopleMover at Walt Disney World Resort in Bay Lake, Florida, and the Subway people mover at George Bush Intercontinental Airport in Houston, Texas, which uses the same design.

-Linear induction motor technology is also used in some launched roller coasters.
+Linear induction motor technology is also used in some earlier launched roller coasters.
+The first coasters to use LIMs for propulsion were the identical Flight of Fear coasters at Kings Island and Kings Dominion, which both opened in 1996.

 At present it is still impractical on street running trams, although this, in theory, could be done by burying it in a slotted conduit.

 AirTrain JFK trains propel themselves using an aluminium induction strip placed between the rails.

 Outside of public transportation, vertical linear motors have been proposed as lifting mechanisms in deep mines, and the use of linear motors is growing in motion control applications.
 They are also often used on sliding doors, such as those of low floor trams such as the Alstom Citadis and the Eurotram.

 Dual axis linear motors also exist.
 These specialized devices have been used to provide direct X-Y motion for precision laser cutting of cloth and sheet metal, automated drafting, and cable forming.
 Also, linear induction motors with a cylindrical secondary have been used to provide simultaneous linear and rotating motion for mounting electronic devices on printed circuit boards.

 Most linear motors in use are LIM (linear induction motors) or LSM (linear synchronous motors).
 Linear DC motors are not used as it includes more cost and linear SRM suffers from poor thrust.
 So for long run in traction LIM is mostly preferred and for short run LSM is mostly preferred.